pt-icp-hub/ICP-Bootcamp-Index/README.md

 ## 🤝 Join the ICP Developer Community!

-Check your email (from Luma) and ensure you join the TG group for announcements and the OC community for tech support.
+Check your email (from Luma) and ensure you join the Telegram group for announcements and the Open Chat community for tech support.

 ---